Genesee County Courthouse: History

 The county's Board of Supervisors had petitioned the state legislature for money to build a new courthouse, which was authorized that same year.
 Its Greek Revival design, typical for public buildings of the period, was an expanded version of the original courthouse, later to serve as town and village hall.
 The Onondaga limestone was quarried locally.
 The wall stones came from nearby Le Roy, already emerging as a center for that material, and the pillars and capitals from Lockport, the seat of Niagara County to the northwest.

 Local craftsmen worked on the construction.
 The building was finished early in 1843 and the first court sessions were held later that year.
 At first the Board of Supervisors allowed all sorts of public meetings to be held in the building, but by 1851 they had ordered the sheriff to allow only county meetings.
 The two building commissioners who had overseen construction later served as judges, one not leaving the bench until the early 20th century.

 The first renovations were made in 1862, when some aspects of the interior were altered and fireproofing was added to benefit the county clerk.
 In 1918 the original courthouse, since renamed Ellicott Hall, burned down.
 The bell was saved and moved to the cupola in the current courthouse.

 Major renovations took place in 1932.
 The front, originally a recessed full-width porch with freestanding columns, was enclosed to create more office space.
 The columns became pilasters.
 Inside, the upstairs courtroom was reconfigured into a north-south access and the bench was moved accordingly.
 These renovations cost $58,000 ($ in contemporary dollars).

 In 1957 the exterior walls were sandblasted.
 A more extensive 1975 project spent $155,000 ($ in contemporary dollars) to add a fire alarm and sprinkler system, lightning protection, gutter downspouts and cleaned the outside stone again.
 The windows and roofing were replaced, along with the wooden trim.
 The wooden supports for the bell were replaced, and its rope gave way to an electrical system.
 Air conditioning and an elevator were added in 1999.

 There have been no other substantial changes to the building.
-Currently it serves as offices for the county manager and his or her assistant, as well as the county attorney.
+Currently it serves as offices for the county manager and the assistant county manager, as well as the county attorney.
 The nine-member county legislature still meets twice a month in the upstairs courtroom.